ArturKrys/multi-agent-traffic/reports/final_report/main.typ

 The results show that the Consensus-Based Control (CBC) and the Spatial Rule-Based Control (SBC) are the best performing strategies, achieving superior collective performance and system stability compared to individualistic vehicle strategies.

 The Autonomous Vehicle Population Ratio Analysis shows that the choice of algorithms should have in mind its application.
 Perhaps the users don't want to always be accelerating and braking, and would prefer a more stable speed and flow.
 On the other way, if the users want to sacrifice comfort for a more efficient flow, they could choose the Greedy or SBC strategy.

-The current model is a simple model, with a circular spatial domain and a fixed number of vehicles.
-It would be interesting to see how the different coordination strategies perform in a more complex spatial domain, with more vehicles and more complex traffic scenarios.

-It would also be interesting to see how the different coordination strategies perform in a more complex spatial domain, with more vehicles and more complex traffic scenarios.

 #bibliography(
   "refs.bib",